peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  not exact.

 ### DivideToIntegerNaturalScale
-    public EDecimal DivideToIntegerNaturalScale​(EDecimal divisor) Divides two arbitrary-precision decimal numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+    public EFloat DivideToIntegerNaturalScale​(EFloat divisor) Divides two arbitrary-precision binary floats, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.

 **Parameters:**